 This is where most golfers fail.
 As they add more wrist cock, or radial hinge, they tend to cup the left wrist which alters swing plane and clubface position.
 When done correctly, the right wrist is bent back so it feels like a tray of dishes could rest in the palm of the right hand at top of backswing.
 This is maximum dorsiflexion for the right wrist while keeping left wrist flat and fully cocked.
 Now the wrists are loaded for a powerful onplane delivery to impact with a square clubface and proper effective loft at impact.

-Written by +Herman Williams
+Article Authored by +Herman Williams